-The town of Zaragoza means a lot of things to a lot of different people.
-To me, it represents a traveling incident where I was so severely poisoned by alcohol that I nearly died.
+The town of Zaragoza means a lot of things to many different people.
+To me, it conjures a traveling incident where I was so severely poisoned by alcohol that I nearly died.

 At least I felt like I was going to die.

 Perhaps being trapped in a hotel room and throwing up for three days straight wasn't quite that bad.
 There may have been some food poisoning involved as well.
-The night before it all started, I had been busking it the town square when two lesbians took a liking to me and decided they were going to show me a fun night on the town.
+The night before it all started, I had been busking it the town square when two women -who were a couple-took a liking to me and decided they were going to show me a fun night on the town.

 Somewhere along the way we ended up at the lesbian bar, of course, and that is where I proceeded to drink various mixtures of this and that.
 Perhaps the drinks had cool local names like "Amor Azul" or "La Chingada Dulce."
 Perhaps it was just bottom shelf whiskey.
 Perhaps some of the tapas they served me that night were full of the wrong kind of bacteria.
 None of it matters anymore.
 What matters is that for the three days afterwards, I was unable to hold down a glass of water or do anything but lay still in bed and watch the Eurovision song contest, which happened to be on the television for the duration of my poisoning.